miloshus/exchange_service/README.md

-# web service with app that allow a user to purchase foreign currencies
+# Web service with app that allow a user to purchase foreign currencies